-- Counterparty default risk is not considered in the non-hedgeable risks as its impact is immaterial. - Morbidity risk parameters are set based on the confidence level derived from our own past experience of morbidity rates. - Ultra long term interest rate risk considered to be non-hedgeable is reflected.
-Until and including the prior fiscal year, we assumed interest rate volatility was higher for longer terms.
-Beginning with the current fiscal year, to be consistent with our approach to the extrapolation of ultra long term interest rates, we have limited ultimate forward rate volatility to within a specified range. - Each risk was calculated based on cash flows after taking into account of loss absorption by policyholder dividends without any adjustments, while Solvency II requires an adjustment in order to keep the risk mitigation effect, which is defined as the difference between the cases with and without taking into account of loss absorption by policyholder dividends, to be less than the present value of policyholder dividends.
+- Counterparty default risk is not considered in the non-hedgeable risks as its impact is immaterial. - Each of the insurance underwriting risk factors are set based on the confidence level derived from our own past experience, also taking into account the discussions on and the level of risk factors considered for

+- economic value based solvency regulations in Japan. - Ultra long term interest rate risk considered to be non-hedgeable is reflected.
+The volatility of interest rates in the extrapolated period is determined so that ultimate forward rate volatility is within a specified range to be consistent with our approach to the extrapolation of ultra long term interest rates. - Each risk was calculated based on cash flows after taking into account of loss absorption by policyholder dividends without any adjustments, while Solvency II requires an adjustment in order to keep the risk mitigation effect, which is defined as the difference between the cases with and without taking into account of loss absorption by policyholder dividends, to be less than the present value of policyholder dividends.